-Policy TC4 High Street to St Saviour's Way car park access route Improvements to the functionality and attractiveness of the existing access route from the High Street to St Saviour's Way car park will be supported.
-Redevelopment of the factory site adjacent to the route will be supported (bearing in mind the need to retain employment land cf. LPR DM19) subject to improvements to the boundary fence to achieve biodiversity, visual attractiveness of the route and enhancement of the public area.
+Improvements to the functionality and attractiveness of the existing access route from the High Street to St Saviour's Way car park will be supported.
+Redevelopment of the factory site adjacent to the route will be supported subject to improvements to the boundary fence to achieve biodiversity, visual attractiveness of the route and enhancement of the public area.